Karimnagar: Demographics

-Karimnagar has a population of 297,447 within its corporation limits, according to 2011 census, making it the fourth largest city in Telangana state.
-Karimnagar Urban Agglomeration comprising Municipal Corporation and Urban Development authority of 489,985.City out growths include Bommakal (with a population of 9,031), Arepalle (6,987), Alugunur (6,164), Chinthakunta (3,437) and Sitharampur (3,017).
+Karimnagar has a population of 397,447 within its corporation limits, according to 2011 census, making it the Third largest city in Telangana state.
+Karimnagar Urban Agglomeration comprising Municipal Corporation and Urban Development authority of 689,985.City out growths include Bommakal (with a population of 9,031), Arepalle (6,987), Alugunur (6,164), Chinthakunta (3,437) and Sitharampur (3,017).
 Besides these outgrowths, there are many sub-urban areas on the outskirts, which are merged into corporation limits.
 It is the most densely populated city in Telangana, with a density of 11,114 persons per km2.

 Karimnagar city has a literacy rate of 85.82%, which is highest urban literacy rate in Telangana state.
 Karimnagar urban agglomeration has a literacy rate of 84.93% which is almost equal to the National Urban average of 85%.
 The literacy rate for males and females for Karimnagar urban region stood at 91.06% and 78.69% respectively.

 Climate

 Karimnagar experiences dry inland climatic conditions with hot summers and cool winters.
 The city of Karimnagar gets most of its rainfall from the Southwest monsoon.
 The summer season is extremely hot, but temperatures decline with the onset of the monsoons, and the winter season is generally cool.
 The most popular tourist season is from November to February.

 The summer season starts in March and can continue through early June.
 During this period temperatures range from a minimum of 27 °C to a maximum of 39 °C. The highest recorded temperature in the area is around 48 °C. Nights are much cooler, and the humidity is around 50%.
 October and November experiences increased rainfall from the Northeast monsoon.
 During this time, daytime temperatures average around 30 °C. The winter season starts in December and lasts through February.
-During this time, temperatures range from a minimum of 20 °C to a maximum of 35 °C.
+During this time, temperatures range from a minimum of 10 °C to a maximum of 35 °C.

 Civic administration

 Karimnagar Municipal Corporation is the civic body that administers the city.
 It was constituted as a third grade municipality in the year 1952, as a second grade in 1959, first grade in 1984, special grade in 1996, selection grade in 1999 and finally upgraded to corporation in 2005.

+The city is served by Karimnagar Police Commissionerate.

-Despite of city growing in leaps and bounds, the area of the civic body remaining unaltered.
+Despite the city growing in leaps and bounds, the area of the civic body remaining unaltered.
 Ever since the municipality was upgraded into corporation in 2005, the merger of adjoining villages on the outskirts with the Corporation was being met with wide opposition from local village authorities.

+It belongs to the Karimnagar Lok Sabha constituency.

+The area is served by TSNPDCL.